Quickstart guide

 -d '{"query": "{ __typename }"}'

-After running this, you should see a response like: {"data":{"__typename":"Query"}}
+After running this, you should see a response like: {"data":{"__typename":"Query"}}.
+This confirms your API key is working correctly.

 Step 2: Prepare your character model

-(Note: You can skip this step if you're using the default character, "Tar", with the character ID cXi2eAP19XwQ
+(Note: You can skip this step if you're using the default character, "Tar", with the character ID cXi2eAP19XwQ.)

 In order to generate motion for your character, you need to upload a 3D character model in FBX (.fbx) or glTF (.glb/.gltf) format.
 The easiest way to do this when you're just getting started is to use the Web UI to upload a new character.